hotspoons/retropie-container/README.md

  - **bios_folder** : This should correspond to a path on the host where BIOS images are stored
  - **config_folder** : This is where persistent storage for all RetroPie configuration is stored on the host system
  - **container_name** : If using the stock image, leave as is; if you customized your image, use your local container tag

+## Running

+To run the default image, either execute the following in a shell, or create a shell script and execute it.

 ```bash
 #!/bin/bash